retaildevcrews/ngsa-asb/spikes/front-door/setup-front-door.md

 ## Step 7: Delete default routing rules and backend pools

-The front door resource requires at least one routing rule and one backend pool.
-A default instance of each is created when the front door resource is created.
+The Front Door resource requires at least one routing rule and one backend pool.
+A default instance of each is therefore created when the Front Door resource is created.
 These can be deleted after our custom routing rule(s) and backend pool(s) have been created.

 ```bash
 # delete default backend pool and routing rule: